HaleyKwiat123/iOS-ToDoApp/README.md

 I ran into an error where you may find Core Data having trouble generating the code.
 You can fix this by going into the main project file -> the iOS-ToDoApp Target -> Build Phases -> Compile Sources removing the iOS-ToDoApp.xcdatamodelid compile source.
 Then hitting the plus button under compile sources -> select add other at the bottom -> Navigating through iOS-ToDoApp -> iOS-ToDoApp -> and selecting iOS-ToDoApp.xcdatamodelid.

+This should be fixed with the update I just pushed, but the steps above will fix if there are still issues.

 ## UI

 In order to create the UI for this application I used UIKit with a frame based layout, which uses superviews and CGRects to create its own frames.
 This approach can be cumbersome with keyboard interactions, so please take a moment to appreciate the beauty of the keyboard interaction in this application. :)